Skip to main content

 How to create a custom collection of login page images?

-The simplest way to create a collection is to add the images to a FotoWare album.
-Then create a public link to that album and paste that link in the configuration.
+The simplest way to create a collection is to add the images to a Fotoware album and then create a public link to that album and paste that link in the configuration.

 • Use the URL to a public archive (an archive to which the Everyone group has browse access)